neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 https://drive.google.com/drive/folders/11DnOE7ET3MmbQ9q8HbXoqvSZqgjSI-NZ?usp=sharing
 Please download the reference data as multiple zip files to the /home/minknow/Downloads directory

-## There are chances you will have to resume the file transfers
-## After the endless creation of  a zip file please do allow the determination of your location by chromium/ google.
-Otherwise the download will not start at all and you will have to resume it.
+*There are chances you will have to resume the file transfers* *After the creation of  a zip file, please do allow the determination of your location by chromium/ google.
+Otherwise the download will not start at all and you will have to resume it.*

 Do *NOT* proceed before you have completed the download of all 28 zip files.